 Almost the same

 Many fans of the film fell in love with Quinton Aaron’s touching performance.
-He was really the perfect fit.
+He was really the perfect fit for the role of the gentle giant of a football player.
 Physically, he had the same build as the real football legend.

 Rejected by Julia Roberts